The Kamehame Hadoken

 - Some Final Smashes in Super Smash Bros.
 Brawl, like the Mario Finale.

-- The Pokemon Lucario's signature attack Aura Sphere is a blatant Hadoken look-alike of the large projectile variety, while its Final Smash in Super Smash Bros.
+- The Pokémon Lucario's signature attack Aura Sphere is a blatant Hadoken look-alike of the large projectile variety, while its Final Smash in Super Smash Bros.
 Brawl is the continuous beam variety.
 It's even called "Hadoudan" in Japan!

 - Also in Pokemon are is the move Focus Blast, which is even described as working with Chi.
 There's also a number of Fighting pokemon that can learn Hyper Beam, which one can assume is performed the same way (Considering a number of Fighting type lack a mouth)